UMM-CSci-3601-F17/sage-team-cheezit/LABTASKS.md

 ### Todo API: Redux

 In lab #2, you worked with your partner to implement an API for requesting 'to-dos' from a server.
-In this lab, you'll be working on implementing a more useful front-end to make use of this API.
-Before you can begin work on your cool client side stuff, you'll need to have a working implementation of the API from Lab #2.

-- Work with your partner to (once again) implement the todo API from lab #2.
-You are encouraged to re-use code from Lab #2, and to make decisions about how to mix-and-match code from your respective versions of Lab #2.

-- Your group should keep some record of the discussion here.
-This can be comments on issues, comments in your code, a note in your writeup for this lab, etc.
+In this lab, you'll be using a to-do API provided (as a jar file) with the lab.

 ### Writing a beautiful client side application